bluesky66-dev/kibana/x-pack/plugins/infra/README.md

    * `Feature:Infra UI` if it relates to the *Intrastructure UI*
    * `Feature:Logs UI` if it relates to the *Logs UI*
    * `[zube]: In Progress` to track the stage of the PR
-   * Version labels for merge and backport targets (see [Kibana's contribution procedures]), usually:
+   * Version labels for merge and backport targets (see [HyperSec Kibana's contribution procedures]), usually:
      * the version that `master` currently represents
      * the version of the next minor release
-   * Release note labels (see [Kibana's contribution procedures])
+   * Release note labels (see [HyperSec Kibana's contribution procedures])
      * `release_note:enhancement` if the PR contains a new feature or enhancement
      * `release_note:fix` if the PR contains an external-facing fix
      * `release_note:breaking` if the PR contains a breaking change